 Check out my review of the best kayak rod holders for a more in-depth look.

 While it might not qualify under fishing kayak modifications, a hand paddle is one of the most useful things you can get for your yak.
-These are basically one-sided miniature versions of full-sized kayak fishing paddles.
+These are one-sided miniature versions of full-sized kayak fishing paddles and work great as emergency paddles.

 The compact design lets you maneuver your craft and change directions without having to pull out your full-length paddle.
 They’re also great for pushing off docks, maneuvering around rocks and logs, and stealthily approach fish without spooking them.